athos/Pinpointer/README.md

 [![codecov](https://codecov.io/gh/athos/Pinpointer/branch/master/graph/badge.svg)](https://codecov.io/gh/athos/Pinpointer)
 [![join the chat at https://gitter.im/athos/pinpointer](https://badges.gitter.im/athos/pinpointer.svg)](https://gitter.im/athos/pinpointer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Pinpointer is yet another clojure.spec error reporter with sophisticated error analysis.
+Pinpointer is yet another clojure.spec error reporter with a sophisticated error analysis.

 It has the following features:

-- Visually pinpoints what portion of the input data is causing the spec error, based on the spec error analysis of [`spectrace`](https://github.com/athos/spectrace), a fine-grained spec error analyzer
+- Visually pinpoints which portion of the input data is causing the spec error, based on the spec error analysis of [`spectrace`](https://github.com/athos/spectrace), a fine-grained spec error analyzer
 - Formats and colorizes the error reports in an easy-to-grasp manner
 - Tracks 'value changes', i.e. reports the spec errors correctly even when `s/conformer` in the spec transforms the input data
 - Extensible to user-defined spec macros (not documented yet)

-**Notice**: Pinpointer is built on top of `clojure.spec`, which is one of the most actively developed new features of Clojure.
+**Notice**: Pinpointer is built on top of clojure.spec, which is one of Clojure's new features that have been developed most actively.
 So, it's still in alpha and its APIs are also subject to change.

 ## Installation